Reaching out to friends and family

 - Be supportive.
 It’s a circle, today you, tomorrow them.
 If you want to be able to lean on people for support, then you have to be able to give some support in return

 - Recognise when to stop.
-This is also important, understand the signs when a person doesn’t want to be friends with you and walk away gracefully.
+This is also important, and to understand when a person does not want to be friends with you and to walk away gracefully.